HomeBlogAustralian Student Visa: What To Do and What NOT To Do (From Real Cases)

 The funds need to look like genuinely accumulated savings or a stable, established source.
 If family is supporting you, use a detailed statutory declaration explaining the relationship and their financial capacity.

-2. Do NOT Copy GTE Statements From the Internet
+2. Do NOT Copy GS Answers From Templates

-There are GTE statement templates circulating online and on WhatsApp groups.
+There are GTE and GS answer templates circulating online and on WhatsApp groups.
 Visa officers have seen all of them.
-Using a copied structure makes your statement read as insincere even if your reasons for studying are genuine.
-Write it yourself.
+Using a copied structure makes your answers read as insincere even if your reasons for studying are genuine.
+Write your own answers.
 Use specific personal details, dates, and named institutions.
+Remember — under the GS requirement, each answer has a 150-word limit, so every word must count.

 3. Do NOT Understate Your Financial Situation OR Overstate It